jcidp/emerald-enigma/README.md

     - Change hero and action descriptions to the last version

 Nice-to-have:
+- Optimize assets
+    - Change images for ones that better fit the screens
+    - Optimize the image size
 - Add animations when the hero and the enemy do actions
     - An basic mirroring animation when they do a move
     - A red coloring animation when they take damage